Monika-81/wanderlust-api/README.md

 # **Wanderlust API**
-Waderlust API is the backbone of your online travel diary app, where you can post anecdotes about your travel adventures!
+Wanderlust API is the backbone of your online travel diary app, where you can post anecdotes about your travel adventures!
 Both for yourself to remember, to share with family and friends as well as to inspire other fellow wanderlusters around the globe.
 The travel diary aims to be a platform for inspiration, discussions and sharing about all things travel related.

 **Wanderlust**